jina-ai/jina/docs/fundamentals/executor/executor-in-flow.md

 `uses_with` has higher priority than predefined `with` config in YAML.
 When both presented, `uses_with` is picked up first.
 ```

 The same applies to `metas` and `requests`.
-You can define them statically inside the Executor definition YAML or update its default values with `uses_metas` and `uses_requests`.
+You can define them statically inside the Executor definition YAML, or update their default values through `uses_metas` and `uses_requests`.

 ```python
 from jina import Executor, requests, Flow